Return

 of Panurge.
 This last light-hearted

-diversion was sadly edited out of the 1996 officially released LAST STEPS
+diversion was sadly edited out of the 1996 officially

-LIVE AT THE ROXY album.
-Again, the
+released LAST STEPS LIVE AT THE ROXY album.
+Again, the Roxy's sound man is rumored to

-Roxy's sound man is rumored to have taped both shows, but a different, totally
+have taped both shows, but a different, totally separate soundboard recording

-separate soundboard recording of the late show, recorded by a roadie, was the
+of the late show, recorded by a roadie, was the tape made into the official

-The liner notes in the official live release identify the roadie only as
+official live release identify the roadie only as “Ritchie” but, although there

-“Ritchie” but, although there was indeed a roadie named Richie at the time,
+was indeed a roadie named Richie at the time, it’s believed a different roadie

-it’s believed a different roadie named Ron is actually the gentleman who
+named Ron is actually the gentleman who recorded the

-recorded the gig.
-Ron’s tape was a
+gig.
+Ron’s tape was a modified

-on the live CD.
-In 2013, a large, though
+mix found on the live CD.
+In 2013, a

-OLD DAYS boxset.
+OF OLD DAYS boxset.
 In 2019, Ron’s

 recording was once again reissued, in a slightly different edit and mix, as